ki1cx/ki1cx.github.io/_posts/2018-02-16-bitcoin-our-future-is-bright.markdown

 ---
-layout: post
+layout: single
-title:  Bitcoin - our future is bright
+title:  "Bitcoin - our future is bright"
 description: Blockchain is the technology behind Bitcoin, but it is certainly not what is fueling Bitcoin.
 Rather, it is Bitcoin fueling the blockchain technology.
 Bitcoin is very much ingrained in the psychy of the people more than we all realize.
 Only a small fraction of the world population is waking up to it, but the dormant ones will in time.
 And it is just a matter of time.
 There is a bright future, beause we need it.
 date:   2018-02-16 08:22:36 -0000
 categories: bitcoin